 The Dementia Care Program offers Australia's first degree in dementia care.
 It is available to domestic and international students, from carers to health professionals and anyone with an interest in studying dementia.
-This program will develop your specialised knowledge in this field so that you can make a difference to the lives of people living with dementia.
+This course will develop your specialised knowledge in this field so that you can make a difference to the lives of people living with dementia.

 - Diploma (8 subjects, completed over a maximum of 3 years)